What is melanoma?

 Amelanotic Melanoma

 Literally means “without melanin”, which is what gives other melanomas their darker colour.
-Hence, these melanomas are often misdiagnosed or there is a delay in patients seeking treatment.
-They can appear as a lesion with little or no colour, pink or scar looking.
-Any lesion that is scar like or appears next to a previously treated melanoma should be examined immediately.
+They can appear as a lesion with little or no colour, pink or scar-like.
+Any lesion that is scar-like or appears next to a previously treated melanoma should be examined immediately.

 Ocular/Uveal Melanoma

-Ocular/Uveal Melanoma is a rare and often aggressive type of melanoma that can arise within the eye.
+This rare and often aggressive type of melanoma occurs within the eye.
 It arises from the melanocytes that give the eye its colour.
-The exact cause is unknown but risk factors include increased exposure to ultraviolet radiation, having light coloured eyes and being of Caucasian descent.
-Symptoms of an ocular melanoma tumour can include blurred vision, flashing lights and shadows.
-However it is not uncommon for a patient to experience no symptoms and be diagnosed during a routine eye check.
-The best strategy for prevention of ocular/uveal melanoma is to wear UV protective sunglasses and a broad brimmed hat.
+Symptoms of can include blurred vision, flashing lights and shadows.
+However, it is not uncommon for a patient to experience no symptoms and be diagnosed during a routine eye check.
+The best strategy for prevention is to wear UV protective sunglasses and a broad brimmed hat.

 Mucosal Melanoma